x42bn6/fm08-kimz-tactics/README.md

 The easiest way to find such a player is to find a central midfielder and retrain them to become a full-back.
 The central midfielder doesn't have to be only a central midfielder (or defensive midfielder).
 In fact, players that can play, say, MC, ML, AML, AMC can be retrained too, if not better than a normal MC, because they can cross.

 A secondary source, if rarer, is to find a player who can play all the way down the flank (e.g. DL, WBL, ML and optionally AML).
 These players, because they're partly-wingers, are more likely to have the Passing, Long Shots and Crossing, as well as the defensive capability.
-You'll know you have a good player if they could in theory be retrained to MC, and be decent.
+You'll know you have a good player in this category if they could in theory be retrained to MC, and be decent.

 Crossing is a nice-to-have, but not critical.
 Crossing is hit-or-miss in Football Manager 2008, but the full-backs will often get into positions to cross and be tempted to do so.